kubernetes/test-infra/metrics/README.md

 # Bigquery metrics

 This folder contains config files describing metrics that summarize data in our Bigquery test result database.
-The config files are consumed by the metrics-bigquery periodic prow job that runs the bigquery image and scenario.
+Config files are consumed by the `metrics-bigquery` periodic prow job that runs the bigquery image and scenario.
 Each metric consists of a bigquery query and a jq filter.
-The query is run every 24 hours to produce a json data file containing the complete query results named with the format METRICNAME-yyyy-mm-dd.json.
-These files persist for a year after their creation.
-Additionally, every time a query completes the associated jq filter is applied to the complete query results and the output is stored in the METRICNAME-latest.json file.
+The query is run every 24 hours to produce a json data file containing the complete raw query results named with the format 'raw-yyyy-mm-dd.json'.
+The raw file is then filtered with the associated jq filter and the results are stored in 'daily-yyyy-mm-dd.json'.
+These files are stored in the k8s-metrics GCS bucket in a directory named with the metric name and persist for a year after their creation.
+Additionally, the latest filtered results for a metric are stored in the root of the k8s-metrics bucket and named with the format 'METRICNAME-latest.json'.

 ## Metrics